 May 29, 1979

-The actual peace treaty between Israel and Egypt — the follow-up to the Camp David Accords — had been signed just two months before Dayan’s address, on March 26, 1979.
-The peace treaty laid out a three-year plan for Israel to fully evacuate its citizens and military operations from the Sinai Peninsula.
-In return for receiving the Sinai Peninsula, Egypt agreed to normalized diplomatic relations and formally recognized Israel.
+The actual peace treaty between Israel and Egypt was signed just two months before Dayan’s address.
+The peace treaty lays out a three-year plan for Israel to fully evacuate its citizens and military operations from the Sinai Peninsula.
+In return for receiving the Sinai, Egypt agrees to normalize diplomatic relations and formally recognize Israel.